What is tomorrow’s tourism?

 Tourism is one of the sectors hardest hit by the global health crisis caused by the Coronavirus.
 In 2020, tourist destinations received 1 billion fewer international arrivals than the previous year.
-The health crisis has jeopardized 100 to 120 million jobs in tourism, most of them in small and medium-sized businesses.
+The health crisis has jeopardized between 100 and 120 million jobs in tourism, most of them in small and medium-sized businesses.

 A situation that has an impact on the way we “rethink” tourism.
 Let’s see how this health crisis can have a positive impact on tomorrow’s tourism.